TheWicklowWolf/TheWicklowWolf.github.io/_posts/2024-07-22-music-stack.md

 ## Folder Structure

 `/data/media/music/managed` -> Used for Lidarr root folder.
-`/data/media/music/disorganized` -> Used for Syncify to store playlists and individual singles.
+`/data/media/music/disorganized` -> Used for Syncify to store singles from playlists.

 ## Lidarr Setup